Precision

 • During a medieval siege, catapult operators attempt to throw stones against the walls enemies.
 But the catapult is not very well calibrated, and each rock they throw follows a different trajectory: some hit the walls, others the nearby river, others the battlefield where they crush the allied troops.
 Logically, it is a very imprecise catapult, since its shots do not tend to hit where they have aimed it.

-You may be interested: Incident
+You may be interested: How to Make a Report?

 Precision and accuracy